 3. MINDFULNESS

-When we attempt to reassure people by rationalizing away their suffering, rather than sitting with it with kindness, we are skipping all three ingredients of self-compassion.
+When we attempt to reassure others (or ourselves) by rationalizing away their suffering, rather than sitting with it with kindness, we are skipping most, if not all, of the three ingredients of self-compassion.

 Pregnant, scared and needing compassion

 (n.b.
-Rachel is pregnant & scared she will be having her baby alone)
+Rachel is pregnant & scared she will be having the baby alone)

 “I was going to see my friend Ricki to see a play, and as I started to walk, I had the nagging, tugging feeling I was going to cry.
 Not tears of joy.
 Not tears of “You did it!
 Good for you.
 What a big step!”
 Tears of straight-up fear.
 I was alone.
 I could be handling all these things alone.
 I didn’t know if I was up for the challenge.
 I felt a complete lack of confidence expand and take over.
 I didn’t cry, though.
 I got on the subway and met Ricki.
 We sat in our seats in the theater and waited for the lights to go down.